voberle/adventofcode/2021/day12/README.md

 ## Part 2

 Surprisingly, it was almost harder to implement part 2 than 1, as I struggled to find the right abstractions for the visit tracking.

+Current solution uses a trait for visit tracking, and two different implementations.
+They could easily be merged into one.

+## Update

+After having a look at other solutions, I realized there was no need to save all paths found, but I just needed to counted the number of paths.

+This divided the runtime by 3, to 10ms for both parts.

+I also realized that it would be possible to get read of the visited structure fully, and just check the path under construction to see if a cave was already visited.
+This would result in shorter code, but might not be more readable.
+It might also be slower, as I would replace some direct memory access with a search in a vector.